digital-asset/daml-on-fabric/README.md

 - DAML Navigator at http://localhost:4000/
 - Hyperledger Fabric block explorer at http://localhost:8080/blocks and http://localhost:8080/transactions
 - DAML Ledger API endpoint at *localhost:6865*
+- Fabric Orderer and Peers running at ports as defined in docker compose file

 More information on Quick Start example and DAML in general can be found here: